How to improve operational efficiency

 - Much more for more, i.e. much more output for more input

-Every business that has growth as its priority, needs to improve operational efficiency.
-But, it is not a small change, big results thing.
-Improving operational efficiency is more or less like an organizational overhaul that requires a lot of small changes, which yields results in the long-term.
+Every business that has growth as its priority, needs to increase operational efficiency.
+However, operational efficiency is not a silver bullet which when fired will bring down a chunk of big results.
+Improving operational efficiency is more or less like an organizational overhaul that requires a lot of small changes, which will yield results in the long-term.
+But, once the results are evident, the efficiency rate would grow at an unprecedented rate.

 Standardize business processes